Zhoufengwu/aggregates-microbes-in-redsoil/README.md

 ### Running the Code

 With your input files in the 'test' directory, you can now run the R code.
-Navigate to the directory containing the R script in a terminal and type `RF-NETWORK algorithm of keystone.R` (replace "script_name.R" with the name of the script you want to run).
+Navigate to the directory containing the R script in a terminal and type `RF-NETWORK algorithm of keystone.R`.

 ## Questions or Problems?